Performance Evaluation of High Power Microwave Systems Against UAVs A Probabilistic Antenna Propagation Framework with Sensitivity Analysis: System Model

-Equations \eqref{eq: Att}-\eqref{eq: Sig-A} yield closed-form expressions for the moments of attenuation, which can be incorporated directly into the subsequent energy and kill-probability calculations.
-This approach eliminates the need for computationally intensive Monte-Carlo weather realizations while retaining statistical accuracy and fidelity.
+Equations \eqref{eq: Att}--\eqref{eq: Sig-A} yield tractable closed-form approximations for the first two moments of atmospheric attenuation, which can be incorporated directly into the subsequent energy and engagement-effectiveness probability calculations.
+In the present manuscript, these moments are derived from the finite-layer slant-path approximation in \eqref{eq:Lrain}, combined with the ITU-R specific-attenuation law for rain.
+A fuller site-specific ITU treatment could instead first generate attenuation statistics from the complete slant-path prediction sequence and then map those statistics to the effective moments $(\mu_A,\sigma_A^2)$ used here.
+The adopted formulation avoids computationally intensive weather realizations while retaining a physically consistent geometric treatment of the rain-affected path.